 The patrol division handles everyday community calls for service and all preliminary police investigations.
 This includes our DARE/GREAT officers, School Resource officers, K-9 officers, Special Response Team, Traffic Motor officers, and rotating shift officers.
 This division is considered the main backbone of the police department.

 The criminal investigations division functions as a multi-task orientated division.
 These police investigators are responsible for the investigation of violent crimes, child crimes, assaults, fraud, narcotics, internet crimes and homicides, to include applicant backgrounds, just to name a few.
 The investigations division is balanced and enhanced through advanced training, strategies and new technology.

-The support division concentrates on community service and out-reach.
+The support division concentrates on community service and outreach.
 This division specializes in communications, records and archives, evidence and property, and street parking enforcement and education.
 This division also strives for modernization and new technological innovations.
-Through specialized training, dedication and enhanced software, our communications division is able to provide service to both the police and fire departments.
+Through specialized training, dedication and enhanced software, our communications division are able to provide service to both the police and fire departments.

 The Nogales Police Department’s vision is to provide a quality, professional public safety service to the community and to promote a feeling and perception of empathy, honesty, competence, and commitment.